JanssenProject/jans/docs/cedarling/tutorials/javascript.md

 **6. Perform Authorization**

-Finally, call the `authorize` function to check whether the principals are allowed to perform the specified action on the resource.
+Finally, call the `authorize_unsigned` function to check whether the principals are allowed to perform the specified action on the resource.

 ```js
 const result = await cedarling.authorize_unsigned(request);